dishabeeraladinni/DH110-Spring23/Assignment07.md

 The protoype was created on Figma, a UI/UX platform that helps create prototypes.
 I first drew out my wireframe on paper and then digitalized it using the features on Figma.
 For the interface design, I performed impression tests to get feeback on the color palette, typography, and shape variation.

 ## Tasks:
+With this revised prototype, the user will be:
-creating own avatar, choosing the background music and background of the game, utilize the chat option during the game, and shares game progress
+1. Creating their own avatar, choosing the background music and background of the game.
+2. During the game, utilizing the chat option during the game, and sharing their game progress once the game is over.

+## WireFrame
+Here is a picture of the wireframe

 ## Prototype
 Here is the final [prototype](https://www.figma.com/proto/zk5Wfaqx0rUgu1ntqOQqnz/high-fidelity-prototype?type=design&node-id=9-126&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=9%3A126&show-proto-sidebar=1)